SirBoink/Pythonix/README.md

 ## 1. Data Curation

-To test the selected lightweight open source models, I collect and formed a representative dataset of student written python code (both correct and buggy) across 5 categories:
+To test the selected lightweight open source models, I collected and formed a representative dataset of student written python code (both correct and buggy) across 5 categories:

 1. Basic Python Operations (Count vowels and GCD)
 2. String and output formatting (Framed Word and valid parentheses)